Creating a Distributed Application

 Known limitations

-The following are known limitations of the distributed application support in the SDK, some of which will be addressed in future updates:
+The following are known limitations of the distributed application support in the SDK, which will be addressed in future updates:

 1. A connection error message is displayed even when the distributed application is running correctly.